 I discovered the village War Memorial just past the church and quickly grabbed some pics of it while I could.

-and then a quick look to the left…
+and then it was time to go, with a quick look to the left…

 and a turn to the right and I was on my way again.